kelloggm/paper-template/README.md

 broken citations.
 You can ignore this problem, but be sure to run `make` in this directory to generate a PDF with correct citations.
 Also be sure to look at the output of `make`, because Overleaf suppresses some errors.

+To get citations within Overleaf, copy a snapshot of https://github.com/mernst/plume-bib to the plume-bib directory and remove "plume-bib" from `.gitignore`.
+(You don't have to make any changes to the Makefile.)
+The disadvantage of making a copy is that you won't benefit from updates to plume-bib.
+The advantage is that you will see citations on Overleaf.